ongr-archive/xtCommerceConnectorBundle/Resources/doc/Howto/Install.rst

 - "Failed: Creating database" - after you chose to drop and recreate target database
     - Does the user you provided have CREATE DATABASE privilege?
 - "Failed: Moving to installation directory"
-    - Check if you have write permissions on the installation destination directory.
-Sudo ./install.sh if necessary.
+    - Check if you have write permissions on the installation destination directory. ``sudo ./install.sh`` if necessary.
 - "Failed: Removing temporary files"
     - This should never happen.
 If it did, check if Install/package/extracted write permissions didn't somehow change.
 - "Failed: Removing installation directories xtInstaller / xtUpdater / xtWizard"
-    - Check if you have write permissions on the installation destination directory.
-Sudo ./install.sh if necessary.
+    - Check if you have write permissions on the installation destination directory. ``sudo ./install.sh`` if necessary.